jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ### Example

-See any of the plugin examples in the [tests & examples folder](https://github.com/jodeleeuw/jsPsych/tree/master/tests%26examples) in the GitHub repository.
+See any of the plugin examples in the [examples folder](https://github.com/jodeleeuw/jsPsych/tree/master/examples) in the GitHub repository.

 ---
 ## jsPsych.initSettings